 In helping the tribes prepare to have their own IV-E plan, Maine's OCFS IV-E Program Manager provided inperson training on three occasions.
 There have also been numerous email and phone discussions with Tribal staff.
-The Program Manager has explained our determination process and sent her several of our policies, training tools, manuals and links to IV-E information.
-OCFS will continue to work collaboratively with the tribes on many issues/initiatives.
-It is recognized that OCFS needs to update its agreements with each of the tribes; however due to staff commitments and some changes in tribal staffing, this has not yet occurred.
-OCFS does share drafts and final reports related to the APSR and CFSP to the tribal community through the Child Welfare Steering Committee which includes a representative from the Wabanaki Coalition.
-In the last year that representative retired and there hasn't been a new representative identified who can participate in that group.
+The Program Manager has explained our determination process and sent several OCFS policies, training tools, manuals and links to IV-E information.
+OCFS will continue to work collaboratively with the tribes on issues/initiatives.
+OCFS recognizes the need to update its agreements with each of the tribes; however there have been challenges in completing this work due to resources limitations.